 Tenacious Irvine Criminal Defense Attorneys for Your Drug Charges

 While California law offers some flexibility with regard to simple drug possession cases, there are usually stiffer penalties for people convicted of drug possession with intention to sell.
 If you or a loved one has been charged with drug possession with intention to sell, it is important that you speak to an Irvine drug possession lawyer as soon as possible.
-The knowledgeable drug crimes attorneys at the Law Firm of Pilchman & Kay, P.L.C. are former prosecutors who understand the State’s burden of proving guilt beyond a reasonable doubt and the rights of the accused in a criminal prosecution.
+The knowledgeable drug crimes attorneys at the Law Office of Pilchman & Kay, A Professional Law Corporation, are former prosecutors who understand the State’s burden of proving guilt beyond a reasonable doubt and the rights of the accused in a criminal prosecution.

 Secure our firm’s services by scheduling a free consultation at (949) 558-0042!